disastrid/bela_site_update/education.md

 Programming Sound, Performance Systems
 Rhode Island School of Design, USA

 > At Rhode Island School of Design, [Mark Cetilia](http://mark.cetilia.org/){:target="_blank"} and [Shawn Greenlee](http://shawngreenlee.com/){:target="_blank"} teach classes on art, technology and sound.
 Mark's work explores the possibilities of generative systems in art, design, and sound.
+Shawn's recent focus has been on generating digital audio from graphic patterns.
 They use Bela to teach the courses Programming Sound and Sound Practices which focus on acoustic, electronic, and/or computer-based means of sound production and reception.

 {:.list-header}
 Physical Interface Design and Realtime Interaction and Performance